Holy Himalaya Eco Trek

 6-7 Hours Drive

 After waking up and with time for a leisurely breakfast, today is the last day of our adventure on the Annapurna Circuit drive back to Kathmandu.
 We can loosen up the itinerary a bit and make time for more of Pokhara's beauty.
 This will give us enough time for sightseeing at Phewa Lake, the World Peace Pagoda, and other local spots that offer great views of the Annapurna Range.
 Additional time in this lakeside town is entirely up to you.
 Today we head out on this 200 km drive on a very scenic highway that first follows the Marsyangdi River and then the Trishuli River to reach Kathmandu.
-This drive will take approximately 6-7 hours through beautiful countryside and river valleys, thus bringing our trek to a relaxing conclusion.
-Alternatively, for a quicker return, you can choose to fly from Pokhara to Kathmandu in 25 minutes, which is not included in the package deal.
-Either way, we will arrive in Kathmandu in the afternoon, and that marks the end of our Annapurna Circuit trek.
+This drive will take about 6-7 hours through beautiful countryside and river valleys, thus bringing our trek to a relaxing conclusion.
+Alternatively, for a quick return, you may take a 25-minute flight from Pokhara to Kathmandu, which is not included in the package deal.
+Either way, we'll arrive in Kathmandu in the afternoon and that marks the end of our Annapurna Circuit trek.

 17